 2. Kids love playing Kahoot!
 My students beg to play Kahoot every class.
 The game is fun, fast-paced, and is designed to engage each and every student in real time.
 ALL students (not just the high achievers) compete in a safe, anonymous environment.
 Only the top five scorers are revealed after each question.
 (Low scorers don't need to worry about being embarrassed.)

 3. Kahoots are an excellent tool for formative assessment.
 The students and the teacher immediately learn whether the class is mastering or struggling with certain material.
 Moreover, the teacher can actually download and save comprehensive results for the entire class after each game.
 (See detailed directions on how to download full class results from a Kahoot.)

 4. Finally, I just discovered (through pure experimentation) that the Logitech presenter that I use to remotely operate my PowerPoints and Google Slide presentations will also work with Kahoot!
 This means that teachers are no longer tethered to their computers while hosting a Kahoot, and are thus free to walk around amongst their students during the game.
-I'm not sure how long this feature has been available, but it's an absolutely wonderful bonus.

 If you're teaching in a one-to-one environment, I hope you'll give Kahoot a try the next time you're looking for a fun, interactive experience that will reinforce learning, provide instant remediation, and generate excellent formative assessment data that can guide next steps for both teachers and students.

 These days, most teachers and students are familiar with the three styles of assessment that are commonly delineated as assessment "for," "as," and "of" learning.
 However, it never hurts for teachers to make the distinction between these types of assessment perfectly clear right up front in their course, and to then follow up on the distinction by clearly identifying each assessment piece in the course as being either one or the other.

 Delineating the Three Styles of Assessment Up Front